mheap/nexmo-developer/_documentation/en/client-sdk/setup/set-up-push-notifications/ios.md

 ## Create a push certificate

-Apple Push Notifitions service (APNs) uses certificate-based authentication to secure the connections between APNs and Vonage servers.
+Apple Push Notifications service (APNs) uses certificate-based authentication to secure the connections between APNs and Vonage servers.
 So you will need to create a certificate and upload it to the Vonage Servers.

 ### Adding a push notification capability

-To use push notificaitons you are required to add the push notification capability to your Xcode project.
+To use push notifications you are required to add the push notification capability to your Xcode project.
 To do this select your target and select *Signing & Capabilities*:

 ![Signing & Capabilities](/meta/client-sdk/push-notifications/signing.png)